 Remember: just as no two families look the same, no two Thanksgivings need to look the same either.
 As long as you embrace the thankful spirit of the holiday, you are keeping the only important tradition.

 Do you need legal assistance with your Washington divorce or child custody case?
-Call Seattle family law attorney Molly Kenny today for help: 425-460-0550.
+Call Seattle child custody attorney Molly Kenny today for help: 425-460-0550.